 - security by default configuration, protection from unauthorised access;

 The main difference between the two categories is the compliance process.
-Moreover, the commission asks manufacturers to perform regular tests to identify vulnerabilities in their products.
+For both categories, the European Commission asks manufacturers to perform regular tests to identify vulnerabilities in their products.

-Lastly, Member States would also have to put in place market surveillance bodies.
+Lastly, Member States will also have to put in place market surveillance bodies.
 The penalties for non-complying with the requirements can amount to €15 million or 2.5% of the annual turnover.

 Expert perspectives: how industry stakeholders are reacting to the European Cyber Resilience Act